 7: A streaming session is started.

-8: The session setup is done in conjunction with signalling transactions (not shown here).9: A new metrics collection job is created in the Media Player.
+8: The session setup is done in conjunction with signalling transactions (not shown here).

+8a: If a slice filter is included in the metrics configuration set, the Media Session Handler shall check the running slice which is carrying the current media streaming (e.g. via the AT Command +CGDCONT [X]) and the specific traffic mapping with URSP [4].
+If the running slice is within the slice filter, the metrics collection and reporting shall be done.
+Besides, the running slice shall also be included into the metrics reports.

+9: A new metrics collection job is created in the Media Player.

 10: A reference to the new metrics collection job is returned.